I’m the kind of person that when my paycheck hits, I get a little crazy. I justify every purchase with a really dumb excuse.

 Reassess the “little” purchases

 Do you really need to buy that expensive coffee latte?
 When I was in college I would get In-N-Out fries almost everyday.
 Those little things add up and at the moment don’t seem like much because it’s like $3.
 If it’s things you can actually live without, skip it.
 Make your coffee at home and cut out unnecessary little things that you just consume or use at that moment.
+Little purchases are actually what makes us spend more because we think of them as small amounts but it adds up.

 Why do you want to save?